trevorsargent/voya.js/README.md

 right now there's not a lot of funcitonality. wander around if you like, it's pretty empty.

-- recently added prizes to the arcade games
 - plan to implement flashlights, and the necessity thereof
 - plan to implement randomness in the prize mechanism
+- plan to implement multiple lines of 'look around' text, to add to story
 - plan to expand the world

 ##Credits